conservationtechlab/animl-py/README.md

 A full list of dependencies can be found in environment.yml

 ### Verify Install
-From the animl-py/src directory, test AniML on the included examples by running the test script.
-This will download MegaDetector
+With the conda environment active:
 ```
-python3 animl
+python3 -m animl /path/to/example/folder
 ```